Using public transport in Rome could be challenging: let us guide you through buses, metro, tramways and even trains in the easiest way possible!

 How to use the public transports in Rome: tickets and prices

-Here are the alternative solutions:
+Here are the proposed solutions

-Tickets can be purchased at tobacconists, newsstands, ticket vending machines at the main city bus terminals and metro stations, as well as at Atac ticket offices and train stations in the Lazio region.
+Tickets can be purchased at tobacconists, newsstands, at the vending machines available at the main bus stops and at the metro stations, but also at the ATAC ticket offices and inside the train stations.
+Metro tickets can also be purchased via contactless credit card.

 Tourist Pass to explore the capital of Italy: the most convenient solutions